-The posterior canal is the usual one affected.
+The posterior canal is the one that is affected 8 or 9 times out of 10.
 In this situation, when your head is still, the fragment sits at the bottom of the posterior canal.
 But when the head moves in certain directions the fragment gets carried along with the flow of fluid.

 The fragment brushes along the delicate hairs that line the semicircular canal and this bombards messages down the vestibular nerve.
 The extra nerve messages sent from the affected ear conflict with the normal messages sent from the other unaffected ear and from the eyes and the rest of the body.
 The brain becomes very confused and reacts with vertigo.

 It is not clear why these otoconia form or drop off from the inside lining of the labyrinth.
-Most cases of BPPV occur in people over the age of 40.
-Therefore, it may be an age-related thing.
+Most cases of BPPV occur in people over the age of 40 years.
+Therefore, it may be that age-related.
 BPPV is one of the most common causes of vertigo in older people.
 However, some younger people develop BPPV following an injury to the ear, or following a previous infection in the inner ear.
 Sometimes it occurs in younger people for no apparent reason.
 Women are affected about twice as often as men.

-What are the symptoms of benign paroxysmal positional vertigo (BPPV)?
+What are the symptoms of benign paroxysmal positional vertigo?

 The main symptom is vertigo.
 The vertigo lasts just a short time - typically just for 20-30 seconds and usually no longer than a minute.
 It then goes away completely if you keep your head still.
 The vertigo is usually triggered by a change in head position.
 For example, getting out of bed and rolling over in bed are two of the most common movements that trigger a short episode of vertigo.
 Sometimes just looking up triggers an episode of vertigo.

-With each episode of vertigo you may feel sick (nauseated) but it is not common to be sick (vomit).
+With each episode of vertigo you may feel sick but people rarely vomit.
 The nausea may last an hour or so even though the vertigo lasts just seconds.

 Between episodes of BPPV you feel well.
 Many people who develop BPPV realise which head movements trigger their symptoms and so instinctively avoid doing those movements.